jrusinko/PickMe/README.md

 Output files:

-sampletrees.txt\_graph (weight et coverage for each taxa)
+sampletrees.txt\_graph (sample reliability score and gene occupancy rate for each sample)

-sampletrees.txt\_output (containing several information, including the lists of taxa not recommended, recommended, strongly recommended and exceptionally well supported for inclusion in phylogenomic analyses)
+sampletrees.txt\_output (containing list of all samples categorized based on their support for inclusion in phylogenomic analyses)

 **cd Desktop/PickMe-main**